Warm waves of sunshine heat my shoulders. To me, it

 “Why?”

-“Those dancers are stretching like they’re getting ready and this one has the dancers on the floor.”
+“Those dancers are stretching like they’re getting ready and this one

 “Interesting theory.
 Which one do you like better?”